-August 14-18 – Brian joined the Irish Wakers toured BC’s southern interior, with venues including the Barley Station Brew Pub on the 14th, the Revelstoke Street Fest on the 15th, and the wonderful Old Grist Mill in Keremeos on the 18th.
+August 14-18 – Brian and the Irish Wakers toured BC’s southern interior, with venues including the Barley Station Brew Pub on the 14th, the Revelstoke Street Fest on the 15th, and the wonderful Old Grist Mill in Keremeos on the 18th.

 Summer Travels in Europe – Through the North Vancouver website Homelink, Brian and Beth arranged a one month house exchange with a family from Amsterdam, trading house, car, bikes, transit passes – and even cats.
 A great way to slip right into the local style in a new place.
 While in Amsterdam, Brian performed at the Cafe Koe and Mulligan’s Irish pub.
 This was followed by a week in Prague, joining what seemed like a significant portion of the world’s tourists in the city’s old centre.
 Nevertheless the old architecture and history of the place is engrossing, and the beer…well, “Beer Is Good for You” was my slogan!

 April 9– The Victoria Folk Music Society hosted their regular Sunday evening at Norway House, where Brian performed a three song set to an appreciative gathering.
 An invitation to return as the feature ensued, and details about the actual date will be posted when known.
 Reach Victoria Folk at http://www.victoriafolkmusic.ca/.